humanoid-path-planner/hpp-doc/doc/instructions/master.md

-## Installation on ubuntu-16.04 64 bit with ros-kinetic
+## Source installation on ubuntu-16.04 64 bit with ros-kinetic

 To install all the packages on ubuntu 16.04 LTS 64 bit, you should do the following steps: